 It was later revealed to be a ruse, however, as the face actually alternated between multiple "M" desserts.
 The image up top actually came from Burke's Twitter account, where he previously teased today's unveiling.
 Now, Google's campus houses that marshmallow-squeezing Android statue, alongside previous ones designed for Lollipop, KitKat, Jelly Bean, and others that came before.

 Notably, we also now know that the next Android revision is indeed version 6.0, which points to it being a pretty significant revision.
 But we already knew that based on the additions, including tweaks to improve battery life, native fingerprint sensor support, and Android Pay, plus the supercharged Google Now with "Now on Tap" looks great.

-Android 6.0 Marshmallow is due out this autumn, and Google today posted the final Developer Preview update to get creators ready to push out compatible apps in time for the launch.
+Android 6.0 Marshmallow is due out this year, and Google today posted the final Developer Preview update to get creators ready to push out compatible apps in time for the launch.
 If the many, many leaks pan out, Google will have two new Nexus phones - an 5.2in device from LG and a 5.7in phablet from Huawei - to mark the release, both with fingerprint sensors on the back.